jaytimm/corpuslingr/README.md

 ### clr\_set\_corpus()

-This function performs some cleaning ...
-It will ... any/all annotation types in theory.
-Output, however, homogenizes column names to make things easier downstream.
+This function gets the corpus ready for compex, tuple-based search.
+Tuples are created, taking the form `<token,lemma,pos>`; tuple onsets/offsets are also set.
+Annotation output is homogenized, including column names, to make things easier 'downstream.'
 Naming conventions established in the `spacyr` package are adopted here.
-The function performs two or three general tasks.
-Eliminates spaces.
-Annotation form varies depending on the annotator, as different folks have different

-Adds tuples and their chraracter onsets/offsets.
-A fairly crude corpus querying language

-Lastly, the function splits corpus into a list of dataframes by doc\_id.
-This facilitates ... any easy solution to ...
+Lastly, the function splits the corpus into a list of dataframes by document.
+This is ultimately a search convenience.

 ``` r
 lingr_corpus <- ann_corpus$token %>%